 - Include all the tech you would need for your work day, such as computer or laptop.

 - Be sure your workspace includes good ergonomic design.
-For more information, visit this Environmental Health and Safety site, or view this checklist.

 Keep track of work.

 - Keep a to-do list.
 There are many extra things to think about during this emergency remote situation, and keeping a running list will free up valuable brain space.

 - Keep a list of things you complete.
 This may seem annoying, but it helps you have a visual list of what you’ve accomplished and may work as a reminder to keep yourself on track.
 Additionally, it infuses accountability into your workflow should anyone inquire about what you’ve been working on.

 In an office, you can go to someone’s desk and talk to them.
 Remotely, you can use technology to mirror this as much as possible.

 - Keep Microsoft Teams (or other chat application) open during your work hours.
 It connects with your Outlook calendar to let people know when you are or aren’t available to talk.

 - Keep your Outlook calendar up to date.